jshiv/RocketpoolExitArbitrage/README.md

 ## Smart Contract

 To execute a Flashswap with Uniswap and simultaneously burn rETH within a single transaction, we developed and deployed a custom smart contract.
-This contract is fully verified on Etherscan and can be viewed [here](https://etherscan.io/address/0xdb7DA96A75B43927Da9C0321cD2F82c430305CA0#code).
+This contract is fully verified on Etherscan and can be viewed [here](https://etherscan.io/address/0x228125B5519861a9176c1E4b12beeb2d41142D92#code).
+The contract provides two functions.
+The first (`arb`) executes a flash swap arbitrage call using Uniswap.
+The second (`arbParaswap`) allows users to take a flash loan via [Morpho](https://morpho.org/) and perform an aggregated swap using Paraswap.

 ### Key Features
 - **No Approvals Required:** The contract operates without needing any external approvals, simplifying its usage and reducing potential points of failure.
 - **ETH-Free Transactions:** The transaction process does not involve sending any ETH, minimizing exposure to ETH-related risks.
+- **Profit Receiver:** The user can decide to send the profit to an external wallet directly (withdrawal wallet by default).

 ### Security Considerations
 While the smart contract is designed with streamlined functionality and minimal interaction with external elements, it presents a low-risk profile.
 However, it is important to note that this contract has not undergone a formal security audit.
 Users are encouraged to review the contract code on Etherscan and exercise caution when interacting with it.
 Always act based on your best knowledge and understanding, ensuring you are comfortable with the contract's operations and potential risks before proceeding.